sumon-ray/Real-State-client-side-/README.md

  ⭐ Admin Management: Admins can add and manage users, guests, and agents, ensuring a streamlined workflow.

 Property Approval: Agents can add properties, which require admin approval before being listed on the home page.
-🔹 Property Management: Agents have the ability to update and delete their listed properties, providing flexibility and control.
+🔹Property Management: Agents have the ability to update and delete their listed properties, providing flexibility and control.

 Wishlist Feature: Users and guests can add properties to their wishlist, making it easier to keep track of favorite listings.
  🌟 Detailed Reviews: Users can leave specific reviews on property detail pages, offering valuable feedback and insights.